marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 })
 ```

-Note 1: Numbers on JavaScript are floats, and they are much smaller than regular numbers on Smart Contracts.
+> Note 3: Numbers on JavaScript are floats, and they are much smaller than regular numbers on Smart Contracts.
 That's why on your tests the results of contracts are returned as [_BigNum_](https://github.com/indutny/bn.js/) or `bn.js` objects.
-So, on your tests, you have to use the `.toString()`¬†function, and make comparisons against strings for your asserts to work.
+So, on your tests, you have to use the `.toString()` function, and make comparisons against strings for your asserts to work.

-Note 2: Mocha recommends you use `function() {}`¬†instead of `()=> {}` in the tests since in some _asserts_ use the `this`¬†object, and assume it to point to the current function.
+> Note 4: Mocha recommends you use `function() {}` instead of `()=> {}` in the tests since in some _asserts_ use the `this` object, and assume it to point to the current function.

 To run the test you need to execute `npx truffle test`.